 Making a Decision

 The key is to do your research on any product you are interested in.
 TRADA (Timber Research and Development Authority) suggest third-party certification – which means BBA approval – is a good idea.
 But over and above this, they suggest that the choice will be between cost and availability — the cheapest local supplier perhaps when you take delivery fees in to account.

 “In my own opinion, the competence of the supplier is more important than the type of insulation that forms the core,” adds Andrew Porter of SIPS@Clays, who also recommends taking up references.
 Always good advice.

-Added to all this, doing a thorough credit check on the supplier is a very sensible idea.
-So too is asking whether the company have a client or escrow account, whereby the money is held in the account until an agreed point, and is kept separate from the company’s business account.
-Money in a client/escrow account is safe from company insolvency.
-You will be handing over a large deposit and it will be good to have the assurance that they won’t go bust before your house turns up on site.
+- Ask whether the company have a client or escrow account, whereby the money is held in the account until an agreed point, and is kept separate from the company’s business account Money in a client/escrow account is safe from company insolvency.
+You will be handing over a large deposit and it will be good to have the assurance that they won’t go bust before your house turns up on site